 The Wedding Coordinator is responsible for overseeing all aspects of the reservation process, rehearsal, and ceremony, ensuring that all guidelines and protocols are followed.
 The Wedding Coordinator oversees the rehearsal and ceremony, in conjunction with the clergy, making sure that plans are carried out in a timely manner.
 At the same time, it is the responsibility of the couple to meet all requirements and to follow the timeline.

-Weddings or Blessings occur only on Saturdays at 11 a.m., 1 p.m., 3 p.m., or 5 p.m.
+Weddings occur only on Saturdays at 11 a.m., 1 p.m., 3 p.m., or 5 p.m.
 Each couple has the use of the church for two hours and 15 minutes. (e.g., for a 5 p.m. wedding, the couple is welcome to arrive at 4 p.m. and enter the Round Room and the Bride’s Room.)
 Ceremonies must begin on time.
 No one is permitted inside the church, the Round Room or the Bride’s Room prior to the assigned arrival time.

 Deposits and reservations are held for two weeks following the initial meeting as a grace period to allow cancellation without penalty.
-After this period, the Wedding or Blessing date becomes confirmed, additional paperwork will be sent, and the deposit will be processed as a nonrefundable fee.
+After this period, the Wedding date becomes confirmed, additional paperwork will be sent, and the deposit will be processed as a nonrefundable fee.

 The church fee covers the use of the church for both the rehearsal and ceremony, 2 CD’s of the ceremony, University Organist, Wedding Coordinator, administrative staff, and premarital counseling sessions.
 Costs to meet with non-Stanford affiliated counselors will be incurred independently.

 - $2,600 Church Fee ($1,600 for current, full-time matriculating Stanford students whose ceremony will take place less than six months after Commencement)